Table of contents

 klaviyo-event-tag-configuration

 You now have the ability to add custom properties to your event tag.
-These can range from general information to specific location data, depending on what you need for your data analysis.
+These can range from general information to specific location information, depending on what you need for your data analysis.

 add-custom-properties-claviyo-tag

-Importantly, the address is a string of street name.
-You cannot send arrays with it, because of this Klaviyo event tag will give an error.
+It is important that the address is a string of street name.
+You cannot attach arrays, because of this Klaviyo event tag will give error.

 Step 4: Add Triggers (Server Container).